 Application Development

 Showcase your object-oriented design and coding skills in this contest.
-You'll be asked to build an enterprise-quality solution to a complex coding situation, with options to choose between Java, C#, VB.NET or developing a mobile app for Android or iPhone
+You'll be asked to build an enterprise-quality solution to a complex coding situation, with options to choose between Java, C#, and VB.NET for a traditional app, or to develop a web app using Java, C#, PHP, or Python.
+Additionally, participants have the option to develop a mobile app for Android or iPhone.

 The world needs you because the world needs talented developers!